Margaretmcrawf/ExercisesInC/reading_questions/thinkos.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+Memory allocation can be more efficient because you allocate things just in time, also running them is platform independent.
+Debugging is different as well, because code that doesn't run and code that runs but doesn't behave as expected are seen in the same step.

 2) Name two advantages of static typing over dynamic typing.

+Your language has built in protections against doing things you shouldn't, which might end up with your code compiling/running but not doing what it should.
+It can also be faster because the memory is allocated beforehand.

 3) Give an example of a static semantic error.

+Trying to add to a variable before giving it a value.

 4) What are two reasons you might want to turn off code optimization?

+Trying to debug assembly code and wanting it readable, you want to do something a little bit sketchy that you think the compiler will try to optimize out.

 5) When you run `gcc` with `-S`, why might the results look different on different computers?

+Because assembly is a way to talk to the machine, so different machine architecture requires different assembly.

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

+Because they are caught in two different steps.
+Variables fail during compile time (generating assembly, defining memory locations), functions fail during link time (figuring out how the pieces fit together).

 7) What is a segmentation fault?

+It occurs when a program tries to read or write to the wrong kind of memory, for example writing to read-only memory.

 ## Chapter 2